 Don’t have time to read?
 Then give it a listen.

-We start of by identifying the lacking that you have and need to work on.
+We start off by identifying the lacking that you have and need to work on.
 English has 4 basic components.
-These are Reading, Writing, Speaking and Listening.
-These four components encompass the expertise one has over the language.
+These are Reading, Writing, Speaking, and Listening.
+These four components encompass the expertise one has in the language.
 IT also determines how you can easily use it as a tool for your advantage in succeeding in various aspects of life.

 This guide that I have in effect will look to incorporate pragmatic and innovative steps to harness the language.
 Before we start understand that to develop a grip over English you must identify and accept the lackings you’ve in it.
 Most people have issues in simplistic grammatical matters while others have a tough time properly rephrasing the sentences while they speak.
 These may seem like issues that embarrass you but trust me once you face what draws you back you’re free from getting drawn back by it.

 In order to master something, you must have maximum exposure.
 I believe the more exposure you have to something you want to harness the better understanding and practice you have of it.
 If you want a genteel command over English you must have its maximum exposure and practice.
 So, surround yourself with it.
 Make the maximum possible English in the slightest chance you get.
 How?
 Loved how Gareth Bale scored that overhead kick and want to update your friends regarding your opinion of it?
 Why not frame a fancy sentence about it and let people know how scintillating it was?
 The point is your usage and adaptation of the language will determine how well you learn it.

 Fun tip: Try playing board games that have proximity to English.
 This is something my father applied in my case, helping me to learn English.
 One of the best games would be Monopoly.
 I can personally say that it works because I practiced this myself.
 The game has directions in cards and instructions all written and described in English.
 So in a way not only did I become a pro-monopoly player but also helped me to learn English while I was playing a board game.